Fowl Cholera in Chickens (2023 Update)

 A veterinarian can notice several other severe conditions, such as vascular issues, burst blood vessels, liquid in the abdominal area, inflammation of the ovaries, and dead tissue in the liver and spleen.

-In the chronic form, the bacteria infect multiple parts of the chicken's body.
+The bacteria infect multiple parts of the chicken’s body in the chronic form.

 These infections cause inflammation and swelling in: